The town and road map of the Olympic Peninsula will help you locate cities, towns and other attractions.

 On the peninsula's west coast lie the Native Indian communities of Neah Bay and La Push.
 The area is rich with cultural history.
 The Olympic Peninsula's ten Native tribes are estimated to have lived in the region for more than 3,000 years.
 Cultural festivals, Native artwork and historical museums are a few of the interests and attractions of this area.

 At the southwest end of the peninsula are the cities of Hoquiam and Aberdeen.
-Often referred to as the gateway to the Olympic Peninsula, Aberdeen is easily accessible from U.S. Highway 5.
+Often referred to as the gateway to the Olympic Peninsula, Aberdeen is easily accessible from Interstate 5.
 The city links the state's mainland with Highway 101, which provides a driving tour of much of the region's spectacular scenery.

 Go Northwest!